Lady Jackets hold early lead in Region standings

 The home team plated a run in the bottom of the first and then seized control of the game with a six-run third.
 The Wildcats scored their only two runs of the game in the top of the fourth to cut into that 7-0 deficit but the black-and-Vegas gold added four more runs in the fourth to compete the scoring.

-Paris Kirby went 3-for-3 to pace the offense while Espy Reyes and Kaleigh Warren each went 2-for-3 with one of Warren's hits being a two-run home run.
+Paris Kirby went 3-for-3 to pace the offense while Espee Reyes and Kaleigh Warren each went 2-for-3 with one of Warren’s hits being a two-run home run.

 The game against Cass was simply a tough one for both teams from the start as Cass at one point held a three-run lead and so did Calhoun.